 Right now, there’s a shortage of testing kits for the virus.
 When more testing is available, we’ll get a better idea of how widespread this virus is.
 We’ll be able to screen communities for both active infection and evidence of past infection.

 What are “Community Spread” cases?

 In the United States, we’re starting to hear about a small number of cases of COVID-19 from what’s called community spread.
 That means there is no clear source of infection (such as travel to an affected region, or close contact with a patient).
 This is not at all surprising, especially since people will likely not have effective immunity to this new type of coronavirus.
 We should expect the number of these community spread cases to continue to rise.

 Is there a vaccine?

-Vaccines are being developed at record speed, and.
+Vaccines are being developed at record speed, and several will begin clinical testing in the coming weeks.
 But it will take time to confirm their safety and their ability to protect against the virus.
 So, they aren’t expected to become widely available for at least a year.
 Antiviral drugs and other therapies are also being studied, but for now the main treatment involves supportive care, including breathing tubes in cases of severe lung damage.

 How to protect yourself and others